r1a2h3u4l5rahul/swiggy_clone/README.md

 # swiggy_clone
 * It's a frontend project.
-* I used swiggy's api for the backend.
+* I used Swiggy's api for the backend.